Hinrich Möller

 Hinrich Möller (20 April 1906 – 13 October 1974) was a German SS-Brigadeführer and Generalmajor of Police.
 He served as police chief in Neumünster and Flensburg in the 1930s.
 During the Second World War, he was the SS and Police Leader (SSPF) "Estland" (today, Estonia).
-After the war, he was convicted of the 1934 murders of two Communist Party leaders and sent to prison.
+In this position, he played a significant role in the Holocaust in Estonia.
+Möller was never tried for his involvement after the war.
+He was, however, convicted of the 1934 murders of two Communist Party leaders.

 Early life

 Möller was born in Grevenkop in the Province of Schleswig-Holstein.
 After completing his secondary education in 1924, he served very briefly with Pioneer Battalion 6 in the Reichswehr.
 He was an early member of the Nazi Party (membership number 113,298) joining it and its paramilitary branch, the SA, on 1 February 1929.
 In April 1930, he joined the Schutzpolizei, a branch of the uniformed police under the Weimar Republic and would remain with them after the Nazi seizure of power until July 1934.